 Samantha Blackmon (aka dr. b.) has been gaming for more than 30 years.
 It all started with a series of dashes moving up and down the screen and it has yet to end.
 It took 20 years to turn a guilty pleasure into research, but she got it done.
 Now she does rhetoric and game studies at Purdue and lures unsuspecting students down the rabbit hole.
 Her interest lays in critique of identity and identity formation in game studies.
 She is always playing too many handheld games and still thinks Grim Fandango is the greatest game of all time.

-Alex is a PhD student at Purdue working on the intersections between gender issues and the gaming industry and community.
+Alex (on hiatus) is an Assistant Professor at Metropolitan State University working on the intersections between gender issues and the gaming industry and community.
 Alex’s dream day consists of a bacon breakfast, a video game marathon, some flaming cheetos, and a nice glass of scotch.
 Alex enjoys a multitude of indie games, Civilization, WoW, COD, Portal, Fable III, and flash games.
 She believes that games have a lot to teach us, and she is always searching for ways to expose how life is just one big game.